rameshy777/fabzero/mdfiles/Project-Demo.md

 The basic model of iBELL is  checked and working fine.

 ### Moulding/Casing:
+### 3d designed  case:  ###
-3d designed  case, 3d printing,  heating glue gun,  Vinyl  sticker.
+ 3d printing,  heating glue gun,  Vinyl  sticker.
 For more  description  on  3d   design go  back to Fablab menu under  3D  design

 iBELL 3d designed casing